 Falling for a phishing scam is something that may endanger you.
 There are multiple reasons why such crimes are still prevalent to this very day.
 The bad guys’ primary objective here is to steal a lot of money through engineered schemes.
-Phishing scams have been a long-standing problem and won’t be gone unless drastic measures are taken to stop it.
+Phishing scams have been a long-standing problem and won’t be gone unless drastic measures are taken to stop them.
 What’s good is that there are means to keep these scams at bay.

 Below are some tips from

-to save you from being a victim of phishing scams:
+to save you from being a victim of phishing scams.

 Think a hundred times before clicking